MajBregar/WebGPU-Geometrical-Acoustics/README.md

 - MAKE DIFFRACTION
 - MAKE INTERFERRENCE

-- QOL - expose recursion to settings (rebuild pipeline), optimize the array allocations when collisions happen
+- QOL - reloading (probably need to update references in other classes than loader), optimize the array allocations when collisions happen

 # CREDITS
 - https://github.com/toji/gl-matrix